Good to know!

 Do I need to introduce myself to the Institute directors?

-It is not necessary for you to officially introduce yourself to any of our directors.
-If you would like to speak to one of them about your research, it is best to first send an email to the respective secretarial desk.
+It is not necessary for you to officially introduce yourself to the Institute's management.
+If you would like to talk to a member of our directorate about your research topic, it is best to first contact the respective secretariat by e-mail.

 Is there a dress code at the Institute?